carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 - Create analysis-friendly data
 - Record all the steps used to process data
-- Anticipate the need to use multiple tables, and use a unique identifier for every record
+- Record different data types in individual tables as appropriate (e.g. sample metadata may be kept separately from sequencing experiment metadata)
+- Use unique identifiers for every record in a table, allowing linkages between tables (e.g. sample identifiers are recorded in the sequencing experiment metadata)

 ## Create analysis-friendly data